EnderTurret/TailsLegacy/docs/creating_parts.md

     "standard"
   ],
   "path": "mypack:textures/path/to/texture.png", // Optional; defaults to <namespace>:textures/part/<part id>/<texture id>.png
-  "tintingStrategy": "<one of: triple_tint, single_tint, no_tint>" // Specifies how the texture should be tinted; optional }
+  "tintingStrategy": "<one of: triple_tint, single_tint, no_tint>" // Specifies how the texture should be tinted; optional, defaults to triple_tint
+}
 ```